Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Daily Observation Routine

-Make these observations part of your 60-second daily check:
+Make these observations part of a short daily check:

 Tracking Posture Changes Over Time